Beating retreat: New Zealand

 The New Zealand Defence Force traditionally displays a Beating Retreat ceremony every year around Anzac Day.
 Most ceremonies see musicians of the New Zealand Army Band, and troops of the New Zealand Army and the Royal New Zealand Air Force on parade forming a guard of honour for the reviewing officer, usually the Governor-General of New Zealand or the Mayor of Wellington.

 United States

 The "Ceremony of Beating retreat" takes place annually at the United States Merchant Marine Academy and usually includes the USMMA Band and selected midshipmen.
 The ceremony takes place on a parent weekend, in order to give parents of midshipmen an opportunity to attend.
+Concurrently, at The Citadel there is a weekly tradition of retreat parades which were first written into regulations in 1845.
+Combining drill elements and a performance by The Regimental Band and Pipes, the purpose is to inspect the Corps, render honors, preserve tradition and foster a sense of unity among cadets.
+Some of the college's parades also include award presentations and recognitions for alumni and other honored guests.

-Besides this, the United States Marine Corps Friday Evening Parade and Sunset Parade are the closest military equivalent to the Household Division Beating Retreat.
+Besides these examples, the United States Marine Corps Friday Evening Parade and Sunset Parade are the closest military equivalent to the Household Division Beating Retreat.
 Both parades are military tattoos that are performed by the troops of Marine Barracks, Washington, D.C., who are personnel of the USMC, thus they are more modeled on the biannual Royal Marines ceremony.